dialogiot/LED-Controller/README.md

 **After successful upload you will see 2 LED blinks to indicate that your LED is now connected to the *Dialog IoT platform* and ready to receive your commands**

+You can also open the **Arduino Serial Monitor** in order to debug and check the device status